Boosting Unsupervised Semantic Segmentation with Principal Mask Proposals

 \section{Implementation}

-Since all significant high-level implementation details and hyperparameters have been addressed in the main paper, this section addresses only few remaining details.
-Please note that we will make both the code and models publicly available upon the acceptance of this work.
+Since all significant high-level implementation details and hyperparameters have been addressed in the main paper, this section addresses only few remaining details. \cngsr{Both the code and models are publicly available at \url{https://github.com/visinf/primaps}}.
 Our work is implemented in PyTorch \citep{pytorch_citation}.
 We build up on the code of \citet{Ji:20219:IIC}, \citet{Gansbeke:2021:USS} and \citet{Hamilton:2022:USS}.